Check out v4 of the Fauna CLI

 String

-reference: String
+Reference: String

 String literals are single-quoted string values or double-quoted interpolated string values from the FQL-supported character set.